VladimirN73/postgres_01/readme.txt

 add backend with swagger and connection to DB, run the app in containers (in docker) and locally

 NEXT STEPS
-1. https does not work in PWD.
-Shall it be fixed?

-2. Create image (for app) by push into github, and upload it to docker-hub
+1. Create image (for app) by push into github, and upload it to docker-hub

 2. deploy docker-compose to the azure-cloud